IlamaranMagesh/PythonETL-Oracle/README.md

 ## Files
 - [/logs](https://github.com/IlamaranMagesh/PythonETL-Oracle/tree/master/logs) - This directory is where the error log files be stored
-  > *Must have this directory while running the program !*
 - [config.py](https://github.com/IlamaranMagesh/PythonETL-Oracle/blob/master/config.py) - Contains all the required configurations for connecting with the oracle database
 - [etl.py](https://github.com/IlamaranMagesh/PythonETL-Oracle/blob/master/etl.py) - Main file where all the ETL process occurs
   > This program accepts 3 arguments\